hpiwowar/citation11k/analysis/stats.md

 http://arxiv.org/abs/1111.3618."><a href="http://arxiv.org/abs/1111.3618">Henneken & Accomazzi, 2011</a></span> ; <span class="showtooltip" title="Sears J (2011).
 Data Sharing Effect on Article Citation Rate in
 Paleoceanography - KomFor.
 http://www.komfor.net/blog/unbenanntemitteilung."><a href="http://www.komfor.net/blog/unbenanntemitteilung">Sears, 2011</a></span> ; <span class="showtooltip" title="Dorch B (2012).
 On the Citation Advantage of linking to data.
 _hprints_.  http://hprints.org/hprints-00714715."><a href="http://hprints.org/hprints-00714715">Dorch, 2012</a></span>  )</code>.
-These findings have been referenced by new policies that encourage and require data archiving (e.g. Rausher, McPeek, Moore, Rieseberg, & Whitlock, 2010), demonstrating the appetite for evidence of personal benefit.
+These findings have been referenced by new policies that encourage and require data archiving (e.g. <code class="knitr inline">(<span class="showtooltip" title="Rausher MD, McPeek MA, Moore AJ, Rieseberg L and Whitlock MC
+(2010).
+Data archiving. _Evolution; international journal of organic evolution_, *64*(3), pp. 603-4.
+ISSN 1558-5646,
+http://www.ncbi.nlm.nih.gov/pubmed/20050907."><a href="http://www.ncbi.nlm.nih.gov/pubmed/20050907">Rausher _et. al._ 2010</a></span> )</code>), demonstrating the appetite for evidence of personal benefit.

 In order for journals, institutions and funders to craft good data archiving policy, it is important to have an accurate estimate of the citation differential.
 Calculating an accurate estimate differential is made difficult by the many confounding factors that influence citation rate.
 In past studies, it has seldom been possible to adequately control these statistically, much less experimentally.
 Here, we perform a large multivariate analysis of the citation differential for studies in which gene expression microarray data either was or was not made available in a public repository.

 We seek to improve on prior work in several ways.
-First, the sample size is large – over two orders of magnitude larger than the prior study of <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Day RB and Fridsma DS (2007).
+First, the sample size is large – over two orders of magnitude larger than the first study of <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Day RB and Fridsma DS (2007).
 Sharing detailed research data is associated with increased citation rate. _PLoS ONE_, *2*(3). http://dx.doi.org/10.1371/journal.pone.0000308."><a href="http://dx.doi.org/10.1371/journal.pone.0000308">Piwowar _et. al._ 2007</a></span> )</code> on gene expression microarray data, which gives us the statistical power to account for a larger number of cofactors in the analyses.
 The resulting estimates thus isolate the association between data availability and citation rate with more accuracy.
 Second, this report goes beyond citation analysis to include analysis of data reuse attribution directly.
 We explore how data reuse patterns change over both the lifespan of a data repository and the lifespan of a dataset, as well as looking at the distribution of reuse across datasets in a repository.